2.1 Organizing Data

 Contextual Programming defines two ways to structure data, **contexts** and **records**.
 These types are nearly equivalent, except for the following:

-• This includes evaluations that occur in response to context property changes.
+* This includes reactive[^1] evaluations that occur in response to context property changes.

 These differences create clear and explicit expectations for working with data.
 Consider if contexts could be composed of other contexts.
 When an inner context changes, do reactive evaluations occur for the outer context as well?
 When evaluating an outer context, does an inner context get evaluated by its own operations too?
 If an inner context is entirely replaced, what kind of change should that be considered and does the inner context persist for its own behaviors?